 The DNALC has displayed exhibitions since its inception, beginning with the Smithsonian Institution's The Search for Life, which ran from 1988 until 1992.
 Our first in-house exhibition, Story of a Gene (1995-2001), included a wall to ceiling mural of the interior of a cell and was a favorite stop for visiting middle-school classes.
 We have also developed smaller exhibitions about DNA fingerprinting, the Nobel Prize and the Lasker Award, and Cold Spring Harbor Laboratory's Barbara McClintock.
 The BioMedia Addition, completed in 2001, nearly doubled gallery size, just enough to mount our second major in-house exhibition, The Genes We Share.

 The 104-seat Joan & Arthur M. Spiro Auditorium (a multimedia facility) contains audio and visual equipment for virtually any type of presentation.
-The first presentation developed for the auditorium, Long Island Discovery, opened in 1993 and continues to be shown today.
-Visitors can also see DNA: The Secret of Life about the discovery of the structure of DNA.
+The first presentation developed for the auditorium, Long Island Discovery, was shown from 1993 to June 2016.
+Visitors can see DNA: The Secret of Life about the discovery of the structure of DNA.

 This 32-minute presentation combines stunning animations and visual effects to chronicle the story of James Watson and Francis Crick's discovery of the DNA structure.
 Their 1953 discovery changed biology and has far-reaching impacts and implications for science research and human health and genetics.
 DNA: The Secret of Life will be shown upon request to DNALC visitors.